Chisyeuf/d365-sidepanel-dev-tools/README.md

 ## 7\.
 WebResources Editor
 <img align="right" src="screenshots/jpg/7.WebResourcesEditor.jpg">

+Edit, test, and publish - all within your browser!

 This tool adds an editor directly to your browser, allowing you to modify web resources with ease.
 No more tedious updates or deployments!
 You can test your changes live in local, seeing the results instantly.